 Remove from oven, add the dried cranberries and/or Amazins, and toss to combine.
 Cool completely before serving.

-Disclosure: links go to my Amazon store, but you can find them at your local grocery.
+Disclosure: “Amazin” links go through my Amazon affiliation, but you can find them at your local grocery.